uwumarogie/simple-compiler/README.md

 ## Initial Motivation

-I created this project as a learning exercise to understand the basic components of a compiler and how they work together after listening to a theoretical computer science lecture on compilers.
+I created this project as a learning exercise to understand the basic components of a compiler and how they work together after listening to a computer science lecture on compilers.